 When to See a Doctor

-Although itchy eyes are usually a mild problem, it is imperative to seek medical attention in the following cases:
+Although itchy eyes are usually a mild problem and does not have any serious complications yet it is imperative to seek medical attention in the following cases:

 - The problem lasts for more than a day or two